jaheyns/CfdOF/Readme.md

 Johan Heyns (CSIR, 2016-2017) <jheyns@csir.co.za>
 Alfred Bogaers (CSIR, 2016-2017) <abogaers@csir.co.za>

-We would like to thank the following people for their contributions:
+We would like to thank Eskom for their financial contribution as well as the following people for their contribution to the code:

 Qingfeng Xia (2015) - Original framework;
 Klaus Sembritzki (2017) - Multiphase